-In summary, throughout the 2012 reporting period, pH values seen in on-site water quality monitoring data has remained constant where Conductivity has trended upward towards the end of the year due to the ponds drying up due to low rainfall.
+In summary, throughout the 2013 reporting period, pH values seen in on-site water quality monitoring data has remained fairly stable.
+Conductivity of all sites reflected a combination of rainfall affecting dam volume and sample location.

 Pit sump monitoring points are continuously destroyed and recreated due to the vertical advancement of the pit floor.
 When they exist, sumps continue to be sampled on a monthly basis.